 1\.
-Since only four people turned up for the buoyancy lab on Friday before spring break, let's go through the calculations here.
+Since this year we have too large a group for the (fun!) buoyancy lab that we did with 2016's much smaller class, let's go through that lab's calculations here.
 You use a force-measuring scale to measure (in ordinary air) the weight (in newtons) of a heavy dark-grey nut (you measure 3.232 N) and a lightweight shiny wedge (you measure 0.572 N). (a) What is the mass (in kilograms) of the nut? (b) What is the mass (in kilograms) of the wedge?
-Now you use the same force-measuring scale to measure the apparent weight (i.e. the upward force exerted by the scale from which the nut or wedge is suspended on a string) of the nut, then the wedge, when each is fully immersed in water.
+Now you use the same forcemeasuring scale to measure the apparent weight (i.e. the upward force exerted by the scale from which the nut or wedge is suspended on a string) of the nut, then the wedge, when each is fully immersed in water.
 The upward force exerted by the scale to suspend the fully-immersed nut is 2.818 N. The upward force exerted by the scale to suspend the fully-immersed wedge is 0.362 N. (c) What is the volume (in cubic meters) of the nut? (d) What is the density of the nut?
 (Should match that of a well-known metal structural material.) (e) What is the volume of the wedge? (f) What is the density of the wedge?
 (Should match that of a strong but lightweight metal.)
 Now you fully immerse the nut in a "mystery fluid" and find that the upward force exerted by the scale on the nut reads 2.710 N. (g) What is the density of the mystery fluid?
 (Should be just a little bit more dense than water - but noticeably so.)

 2\.
 A hydraulic jack consists of an enclosed volume of oil, into which two cylindrical pistons are inserted.
 The first piston has radius 2.5 mm, while the second piston has radius 75.0 mm.
-The larger piston supports the weight of a 910 kg car. (a) What is the force in newtons corresponding to the weight of a 910 kg car? (b) What force in newtons must I exert on the smaller piston in order to hold (or lift) the weight of the car?
+The larger piston supports the weight of a 950 kg car. (a) What is the force in newtons corresponding to the weight of a 950 kg car? (b) What force in newtons must I exert on the smaller piston in order to hold (or lift) the weight of the car?
 (In practice, the smaller piston would be replaced by an oil pump that pumps oil in or out through a narrow tube at the necessary pressure.)

 3\.
-A horizontal water pipe narrows in inner radius from 12.7 mm to 9.00 mm.
-The water flows at 1.1 m/s in the wide part of the pipe. (a) How fast is the water flowing in the narrow part of the pipe? (b) Ignoring viscosity, what is the pressure difference between the wide part and the narrow part?
-Which part is under higher pressure?
+A horizontal water pipe narrows in inner radius from 12.8 mm to 9.50 mm.
+The water flows at 1.2 m/s in the wide part of the pipe. (a) How fast is the water flowing in the narrow part of the pipe? (b) Ignoring viscosity, what is the pressure difference between the wide part and the narrow part?
+Which part is phys008/p9-hw07.tex page 1 of 4 under higher pressure?